 - Shoes, purses, wallets, belts and watches are often made from animal skins like snake, lizard and shark.
 Some of these animals may be endangered or restricted by international law.

-- Certain traditional Asian “medicines” contain endangered animal parts like rhino horn or tiger penis.
+- Read the label.
+Some cosmetics, perfumes or creams are made with animal products like shark liver, sperm whale bile (ambergris), turtle oil, muskrat and beaver genitals (castor) and lac bugs (shellac).
+Certain traditional Asian “medicines” contain endangered animal parts like rhino horn or tiger penis.
 Some of these products contain bear bile that is painfully pulled from bears kept in tiny cages.
 Endangered animal parts can be found in medicines, toothpaste, shampoos and even wine.

 - Don’t pick up sea shells – in some countries, sea shells are protected.
 Sea shells provide homes for animals like hermit crabs and triton, but these animals may be killed and over harvested for their shells.